top of page

 Characters are the heart of your story, and identifying them, as well as getting to know them better, is the most important part of working on your book (aside from writing it).
 But what sets a book apart from a random flow of events is plot.

-4. What are the main conflicts that the heroes of the story face? (and why do they need to face them?)
+4. What are the main conflicts your heroes will face?

 5. How do these conflicts get resolved?